 *10/8 - subject to thorough examination of his stance towards Russia.
 I can accept that he finds things to criticise about America's and NATO's response to Ukraine, but the warning sign is equating their behaviour to Russia's, and if he gives the simple answer 'yes' to 'did you and do you still support Putin's annexation of Crimea?' then sorry, bye bye.
 But let's be careful always to get the words from the man himself.

-**18/8 - regular appearances on Russia Today, that organ of misinformation and propaganda, are enough to turn me off.
-The constant allying with dictators and terrorists is enough to put me off.
+**18/8 - regular appearances on Russia Today, that organ of misinformation and propaganda, as well as the constant allying with dictators and terrorists, are enough to turn me off.
 So I retreat with my tail between my legs and try and decide which of the others is the best of three not very goods.
-Not that my ballot paper has arrived yet.
+Not that my ballot paper has arrived yet.5/4/18 - which it never did, and I was told to ring three numbers.
+So I jumped ship and paid my dues to the Lib Dems, though that's not paid off.
+And I still remain devoted to our superb Labour MP for Hammersmith, Andy Slaughter.